Atomickilroy/School_District_Analysis/README.md

 At first glance the results of the school summary are drastic.
 The second image reveals that if Thomas HS had to carry the results of the replaced scores( based on the overall school population ) they would rank amoung one of the lowest performing schools in the distric.

-However, as the 'Revised Results' image shows, with the results of the 9th grade class of Thomas High school's deducted from the school population and the avg's recalculated accordingly.
+However, as the 'Revised Results' image shows, with the results of the 9th grade class deducted from the school population and the avg's recalculated accordingly.
 Thomas HS remains second in overall performance.
 Leaving the differnces between the original and revised analysis results negligable.

 ***Initial Results***